dp247/Freeview-EPG/README.md

 - Please report issues [here](https://github.com/dp247/Freeview-EPG/issues/new?assignees=&labels=bug&template=issue-report.md&title=%5BIssue%5D), including as much detail as possible about the problem.
 - You can request channels [here](https://github.com/dp247/Freeview-EPG/issues/new?assignees=&labels=channel&template=channel-request.md&title=%5BChannel+request%5D).
 Please bear in mind that a request is not a guarantee.
 - If you'd like to suggest a change or feature, feel free to either open a blank fork and PR back in.
 Big changes should be discussed in a [blank issue](https://github.com/dp247/Freeview-EPG/issues/new) first.

+## Special thanks
+- This project was heavily influenced by iptv-org's [EPG](https://github.com/iptv-org/epg) project
+- [ExperiencersInternational](https://github.com/ExperiencersInternational) for all the testing and contributions
+- The [tv-logos](https://github.com/tv-logo/tv-logos) and [mediaportal-uk-logos](https://github.com/Jasmeet181/mediaportal-uk-logos) projects, for making channel icon finding so simple

 ## License